Mission Statement

 Textbooks and Materials Fees

 Saint Leo uses Barnes and Noble College as its book vendor.
-Financial aid students are able to buy their books using their anticipated financial aid credit (if their financial aid award exceeds tuition charges for the term).
+Financial aid students can buy their books using their anticipated financial aid credit (if their financial aid award exceeds term tuition charges).
 Financial aid students who wish to buy their books using their financial aid credit must wait until after they receive their book vouchers to purchase their books.
 Financial aid students will receive, via their Saint Leo e-mail account, a voucher number with the subject of the e-mail being "Use your STUDENT ALLOCATION to order your books online."
 Students who are purchasing their books by credit card can do so when registration opens.

 Application for Graduation